enqueuezero/site/concrete-architecture/access-token.md

 As separated by `.`,

 * The first part is header, `{"alg": "HS256", "typ": "JWT"}`.
-There are some other `alg` can be use, for example `HS384`, `HS512`, etc.
+There are some other `alg` can be used, for example `HS384`, `HS512`, etc.
 * The second part is payload,`{"sub": "1234567890","name": "John Doe", "iat": 1516239022 }`.
-* The third part is a signature of above information that indicates the token is not modified by anyone.
+* The third part is a signature of the above information that indicates no one modifies the token.

 See more information on [jwt.io](https://jwt.io/introduction/).